HoseaCalvin/book-of-kratos-god-of-war-archive/README.md

 This site is not affiliated with, endorsed by, or sponsored by Sony Interactive Entertainment, Santa Monica Studio, or any of their subsidiaries.

 Any media or content used on this site is for informational, educational, and entertainment purposes only.
 All rights to external images, videos, and artworks belong to their respective creators and are credited where possible.

+## 💻 Tech Stack

+Node.js, React, Tailwind

+## 🎨 Features
+1. **Home**: Displays a slideshow of alluring countries and an overview of WorldUniversity.
+2. **Search**: Allows searching for every sovereign and non-sovereign nation in the world.
+3. **Filter**: Allows filtering nations based on 'continent', 'language', and 'independence status'.
+4. **About**: Provides in-depth details about what WorldUniversity is about.